SVGoogle/Data-Analysis-MOBISTYLE/Documentation/source/index.rst

 Welcome to MOBISTYLE's documentation!
 =====================================

 This Documentation describes the data analysis process of indoor climate measurements at the office rooms of *University of Ljubljana* in Slovenia.

 This data analysis is a part of EU H2020 project `MOBISTYLE`_.
 Results from this analysis are included in deliverable D6.2 *Indoor climate and Energy data*.

 .. tip:: If you want to see only the results, go to section :ref:`plots`.

-   If you want to use the code, go to section :ref:`code-blocks`.
+   If you want to use the code, go to section :ref:`code`.

 .. note:: You can access all the code and download the data from `GitHub`_ or clone the repository using this `git`_ link, to get started go to section :ref:`install`.